Find The Saint

 Reflection

-Saint Bernard of Clairvaux’s experiences and writing have influenced generations of Christians and taught many how to more effectively pray and grow in union with God.
-Among many lessons, Saint Bernard emphasized the importance of lectio divina.
+Saint Bernard of Clairvaux’s experiences and writing have influenced generations of Christians.
+Known for his eloquence and preaching abilities, Saint Bernard traveled extensively throughout France, Italy, and Germany, spreading his teachings and calling for spiritual renewal.
+He taught many how to more effectively pray and grow in union with God.
+Among his many lessons, Saint Bernard emphasized the importance of lectio divina.
 “Lectio divina” consists of reading Scripture, thinking about its meaning, and speaking with God about it.

 Have you ever practiced “lectio divina”?
-Try practicing “lectio divina” for today’s daily readings.
+Try practicing “lectio divina” for today’s Mass readings.

 Prayers